juzu/juzu/README.md

 # Juzu

 Juzu Web is a web framework matching portlet MVC.
-A 0.1 sample can be downloaded [available](https://github.com/downloads/juzu/juzu/juzu-booking.war) and deployed in a portal server (only tested with GateIn trunk / Tomcat at the moment).
+Version 0.3 is [available](https://github.com/downloads/juzu/juzu/juzu-0.3.zip) and at the moment contains the sample booking application that works on GateIn and Liferay.
+At the moment there is no formal documentation, yet the sample application is good enough to discover how to use Juzu and can be used as a bootstrap to create applications.

 # Status